Skip to main content

 306///

 307/// Contexts are the combination of a name and a set of tags.
-They are used to identify a specific metric series.
-As contexts
+They're used to identify a specific metric series.
+As

-308/// are constructed entirely of strings, they are expensive to construct in a way that allows sending between tasks, as
+308/// contexts are constructed entirely of strings, they're expensive to construct in a way that allows sending between

-309/// this usually requires allocations.
-Even further, the same context may be "hot", used frequently by the
+309/// tasks, as this usually requires allocations.
+Additionally, some context are "hotter" than others, used frequently by

 311///